Fatty acid: Reactions of fatty acids

-Acidity
+Transesterification

+All fatty acids transesterify.
+Typically, transesterification is practiced in the conversion of fats to fatty acid methyl esters.
+These esters are used for biodiesel.
+They are also hydrogenated to give fatty alcohols.
+Even vinyl esters can be made by transesterification using vinyl acetate.

+Acid-base reactions

 Fatty acids do not show a great variation in their acidities, as indicated by their respective pKa.
 Nonanoic acid, for example, has a pK_{a} of 4.96, being only slightly weaker than acetic acid (4.76).
 As the chain length increases, the solubility of the fatty acids in water decreases, so that the longer-chain fatty acids have minimal effect on the pH of an aqueous solution.
 Near neutral pH, fatty acids exist at their conjugate bases, i.e. oleate, etc.

 Solutions of fatty acids in ethanol can be titrated with sodium hydroxide solution using phenolphthalein as an indicator.
 This analysis is used to determine the free fatty acid content of fats; i.e., the proportion of the triglycerides that have been hydrolyzed.

-Neutralization of fatty acids, one form of saponification (soap-making), is a widely practiced route to metallic soaps.
+Neutralization of fatty acids, like saponification, is a widely practiced route to metallic soaps.

 Hydrogenation and hardening

 Hydrogenation of unsaturated fatty acids is widely practiced.
 Typical conditions involve 2.0–3.0 MPa of H_{2} pressure, 150 °C, and nickel supported on silica as a catalyst.
 This treatment affords saturated fatty acids.
 The extent of hydrogenation is indicated by the iodine number.
 Hydrogenated fatty acids are less prone toward rancidification.
 Since the saturated fatty acids are higher melting than the unsaturated precursors, the process is called hardening.
 Related technology is used to convert vegetable oils into margarine.
 The hydrogenation of triglycerides (vs fatty acids) is advantageous because the carboxylic acids degrade the nickel catalysts, affording nickel soaps.
 During partial hydrogenation, unsaturated fatty acids can be isomerized from cis to trans configuration.

 More forcing hydrogenation, i.e. using higher pressures of H_{2} and higher temperatures, converts fatty acids into fatty alcohols.
-Fatty alcohols are, however, more easily produced from fatty acid esters.
+Fatty alcohols are, however, more easily produced from simpler fatty acid esters, like the fatty acid methyl esters ("FAME"s).

-In the Varrentrapp reaction certain unsaturated fatty acids are cleaved in molten alkali, a reaction which was, at one point of time, relevant to structure elucidation.

-Auto-oxidation and rancidity

-Unsaturated fatty acids and their esters undergo auto-oxidation, which involves replacement of a C-H bond with C-O bond.
-The process requires oxygen (air) and is accelerated by the presence of traces of metals, which serve as catalysts.
-Doubly unsaturated fatty acids are particularly prone to this reaction.
-Vegetable oils resist this process to a small degree because they contain antioxidants, such as tocopherol.
-Fats and oils often are treated with chelating agents such as citric acid to remove the metal catalysts.

-Ozonolysis
+Decarboxylation

+Ketonic decarboxylation is a method useful for producing symmetrical ketones from carboxylic acids.
+The process involves reactions of the carboxylic acid with an inorganic base.
+Stearone is prepared by heating magnesium stearate.